How These 4 Companies Are Embracing Flexible Work — and Why You Should Too

 4. Appen helped flex workers build connections, reducing loneliness and attrition

-Employees around the world have made it clear that flexible work options matter to them.
+Employees around the world have made it clear that companies offering flexible work schedules and arrangements are attractive to them.
 But flexibility can have downsides and if you’re not careful to address them, retention can suffer.

 Machine learning company Appen discovered this when it conducted an internal survey of some of its team.
 Appen currently employs 350 full-time employees with flexible work options spread out across seven countries, and over one million global contractors who are 100% remote.
 What Appen found was that while the team liked the flexibility, it could sometimes leave them feeling isolated.